johnwesleyquintero/scalesmart/docs/api/academy-courses/documentation.md

 ## Data Flow

 1. A request is made to the `/api/academy-courses` endpoint.
-2. The endpoint imports the list of courses from the `src/data/portfolio-data/courses.json` file.
+2. The endpoint fetches the list of courses.
+(Implementation TBD)
 3. The endpoint returns the list of courses as a JSON response.